passionlim/intensive/Script_Health.md

 Second of all, Regarding to the health checkup result, I’m lacking in some hormones and minerals.
 The lack of some homrmons can cause reducing concentration and lethargy.
 Therefore, I decided to intake some nutritional supplements to prevent myself from getting worse.
 I also try to eat fruits and vegetables to fill necessary minerals.

-In conclusion, I have an important reason to keep myself healthy because I have a little daughter who will be with me for over 20 years.
+In conclusion, I have an important reason for keeping myself healthy because I have a little daughter who will be with me for over 20 years.

 ### Tell me about a health problem that your or a person close to you had?
 Where were the symthoms?
 What did you or the other person do to get over it?